Optimal radial basis for density-based atomic representations: Introduction

 \section{Introduction}

 Machine-learning algorithms for atomistic simulations rely heavily on the transformation of structural information and chemical composition into descriptors, or features.\cite{behl11pccp,rupp+12prl,bart+13prb} An effective molecular representation should be invariant (or more generally, equivariant) with respect to symmetry operations,\cite{behl-parr07prl,braa-bowm09irpc,bart+13prb,shap16mms,glie+17prb,gris+18prl,ande+19nips} be capable of differentiating between inequivalent configurations,\cite{pozd+20prl} and sensitive to atomic deformations\cite{onat+20jcp,pars+20mlst}.
-In broad terms it should encode in the most efficient way the relationships between a structure and the properties one is interested in predicting.\cite{huan-vonl16jcp} Even though many alternative approaches have been proposed to construct a representation that fulfils (at least partly) these requirements,\cite{musil2021arxiv} it has become clear that many of the existing schemes are strongly connected to each other, and can be seen as projections on different choices of basis functions of the correlations of the atom density~\cite{will+18pccp,will+19jcp}, or equivalently of a cluster expansion of interactions\cite{sanc+84pa,drau19prb}.
-We bring this insight to its logical conclusion, by showing that an optimal, data-driven basis to expand the atom density can be built as a contraction of a larger primitive basis set (similarly to what is routinely done in quantum chemistry for Gaussian type orbitals\cite{scha+92jcp}) and that it can be practically, and inexpensively, evaluated as a numerical basis (again, with striking similarities to similar ideas in electronic-structure methods\cite{blum+13cpc}).
-We demonstrate the accuracy, and the computational efficiency, of this approach for both the construction of machine-learning potentials for materials, and for the prediction of molecular properties.
+In broad terms it should encode in the most efficient way the relationships between a structure and the properties one is interested in predicting.\cite{huan-vonl16jcp} Even though many alternative approaches have been proposed to construct a representation that fulfils (at least partly) these requirements,\cite{musi+21cr} it has become clear that most of the existing schemes are strongly connected to each other, and can be seen as projections on different choices of basis functions of the correlations of the atom density~\cite{will+18pccp,will+19jcp}, or equivalently of a cluster expansion of interactions\cite{sanc+84pa,drau19prb}.
+Besides the importance of these considerations to determine the formal relation between different frameworks, the choice of basis function affect the prediction quality\cite{zuo+20jpcl} and the efficiency of a basis in terms of linearly decodable mutual information\cite{gosc+21mlst}.
+Consequently, several algorithmic recipes for the construction of basis have been proposed\cite{shap16mms, drau19prb, bachmayr2019atomic, musi+21jcp} that aim at achieving computational efficiency, and/or at being best adapted to the specific requirement of a given fitting problem, typically the construction of a machine-learning model of the potential energy.